 On the other hand, the laptop-tablet is a bit lackluster in that its baseline storage only comes at 128GB.
 This is disappointing, especially because most creatives work with large files.
 Moreover, the Intel Core i5 might be powerful, but it’s not the best compared to others on this list.

 The device is also expensive, so it’s a big investment.
 Regardless, it’s one of the best laptops for working remotely for art and regular work.

 Are you interested in understanding work-from-home laptop requirements before you make a purchase?
 Here are the factors to consider.

 Good laptops usually come at a high price.
 However, most people can’t afford to buy high-end laptops.
-That’s why considering your budget first is always a good choice before you buy anything.
+That’s why considering your budget first is always good before you buy anything.

 What processor is best for working from home?
 How much RAM is appropriate for your work laptop?
 Moreover, what is the difference between a business laptop and a personal laptop?
 Specifications are an important part of making your purchasing decision.
 That’s especially true if you use heavy-duty or professional apps like Adobe Creative software.